-I am a student in informatics.
-Aged 23.
 I like fighting games

-.
+for example).
 I love creating original characters, though I am prone to expy-ing

-before I get to use (massive) Divergent Character Evolution
+before I get to use (often massive

 .
 I'm sometimes a real motor-brain